-Xbox Series X vs Xbox Series S: it's a comparison that we're likely to see happen more often as stock of Microsoft's sleek new console reappears.
-However, even though the two Xbox consoles have incredibly similar names and almost identical game libraries, there's a huge difference in terms of what they're capable of.
+Xbox Series X vs Xbox Series S: it's a comparison that's likely to come up more often as stock of Microsoft's new consoles slowly trickles into retailers hands.
+However, even though the two Xbox consoles have incredibly similar names and identical game libraries, there's a big difference in terms of what they're capable of.
 It's important, then, that you know what each of them can do before you make a purchase.

 Choosing which of the two consoles is right for you will probably come down to a few key questions that only you can answer: how much are you willing to spend on next-gen hardware?
 Do you mind if the console renders games in native 4K, or is upscaled 4K good enough?
 Finally, how much storage space do you need for games?

-After writing our Xbox Series X review and Xbox Series S review, we can authoritatively speak about the strengths and weaknesses of both consoles and help you decide which of the two makes more sense for your setup, and your budget
+After writing our Xbox Series X review and Xbox Series S review, we can authoritatively speak about the strengths and weaknesses of both consoles and help you decide which of the two makes more sense for your setup, and your budget.
+Both consoles have their merits, but if you want the absolute best, the Xbox Series X is the clear winner.

 - Find out where to buy Xbox Series X or check out our guide to where to buy Xbox Series S, and we'll help you find a console where you are.